Skip to main content

 When you look at a price chart, you see the result of millions of buy and sell decisions.
 On-chain data shows you the decisions themselves before they fully impact price.
 You can see coins moving from cold storage to exchanges (potential selling pressure), long-term holders accumulating during dips, or "smart money" wallets entering new positions.

-On-chain data works best for Bitcoin and Ethereum analysis because these networks have the longest history and most robust data.
-For newer tokens with less history, combine on-chain metrics with other forms of analysis for better accuracy.
+The key insight: on-chain data works best for Bitcoin and Ethereum because these networks have the longest history and most robust analytics infrastructure.
+For newer tokens, combine on-chain metrics with other analysis methods.

-The 5 Essential On-Chain Metrics Every Trader Should Know
+The 7 Essential On-Chain Metrics Every Trader Must Know

 Not all on-chain metrics are created equal.
-After years of market cycles, certain indicators have proven remarkably accurate at identifying major market turning points.
-Here are the five metrics that consistently deliver actionable insights.
+After multiple market cycles, certain indicators have proven remarkably accurate at identifying major turning points.
+Here are the seven metrics that consistently deliver actionable insights.

-1. NUPL (Net Unrealized Profit/Loss) - The Market Sentiment Gauge
+1. NUPL (Net Unrealized Profit/Loss) - The Market Cycle Compass

 NUPL is arguably the most important on-chain indicator for timing market cycles.
 It measures the total paper profits or losses held by all Bitcoin investors and normalizes it against market cap.